Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Abstract

 \section{Abstract}

-We study temperature dependence of spin Hall magnetoresistance (SMR) in antiferromagnetic insulator (AFI)/metal bilayer systems.
-We calculate the amplitude of the SMR signal using the quantum Monte Carlo simulation and examine how the SMR depends on the amplitude of the spin, thickness of the AFI layer, and randomness of exchange interactions.
-Our results for simple quantum spin models provide a useful starting point for understanding of the SMR measurement for atomic layers of magnetic compounds.
+We study the temperature dependence of spin Hall magnetoresistance (SMR) in antiferromagnetic insulator (AFI)/metal bilayer systems.
+We calculate the amplitude of the SMR signal by using a quantum Monte Carlo simulation and examine how the SMR depends on the amplitude of the spin, thickness of the AFI layer, and randomness of the exchange interactions.
+Our results for simple quantum spin models provide a useful starting point for understanding SMR measurements on atomic layers of magnetic compounds.